7 Things to Consider when Printing a Custom Map: Map Printing Tips

 Before submitting your artwork, it is important to make sure your artwork file is set up properly.
 The file should have high-resolution images (minimum 300 dpi) and be set to print in CMYK (not RGB).
 Also, be sure to extend any bleed areas 1/8" past the finished map dimensions and to include crop marks.
 As far as the type of file to submit, a high-resolution PDF is generally preferred by most printers.
 If you have any questions, it is best to ask your printer prior to submitting any files.
 Corrections and multiple rounds of proofs not only cause delays, they can add to the cost of the project.

-If you need custom-printed maps, get in touch with Formax Printing.
+If you need custom-printed maps or any map printing services, get in touch with Formax Printing.
 Though we don't print one-offs or extremely small quantities, we can help with most map projects of 250 pieces or more.
 Just give us a call at 866-367-6221.
-Or, if you already know your specs, click here to access our easy quote request form.
+Or, if you already know your specs, submit our quote request form.
 We look forward to working with you!